farazsth98/farazsth98.github.io/_posts/2016-05-01-GoogleCTF-Forced-Puns.md

 ## Parse_line

 The IDA graph for this function is not as descriptive as the one for `main()` so I will just explain the process for each case/switch option.
-So, input goes in the 0x800 bytes buffer on the heap and processed by `parse_line()` function.
+So, input goes in the 0x800 bytes buffer on the heap and is processed by `parse_line()` function.
 `3.
 Quit` calls `exit()`.
 `2.
-Print entries` prints the content of the entries structure used to hold the ptrs or data of our buffers.
+Print entries` prints the content of the entries structure used to hold the ptrs and data of our buffers.
 It uses the following format string for each member.

 {% highlight text%}
 "Name: %s\n"